Image courtesy - Pixabay

 Tip: Apply a primer on your eyelids before applying a loose eyeshadow.
 This’ll allow more product to hold on to your lids.
 You can even wet your brush before application to create a more dramatic effect.

 Think of it as lip gloss, but for your lids!
-Liquid eyeshadows are great for normal or drier skin types.
+Liquid eyeshadows are another great type of eyeshadow for normal or drier skin types.
 The formulation provides a thick and creamy texture on your eyelids and leaves you with intense colourful looks!
 The only downside is that they dry up pretty quickly, so you might want to be quick when blending.

 Tip: You can use a nude liquid hue as a base too.
 It intensifies any other colour applied on top of it.